 — DUNE: IMPERIUM (Deck building?
 Worker placement?
 Beloved sci-fi IP?
 YES!)

-— RADLANDS (I’m not usually into 2-player games, but this was just so well done)
+— RADLANDS (I’m not usually into 2-player-only games, but this was just so well done)

 And so far, for this year (2022), my favorites are probably FEED THE KRAKEN and VEILED FATE (satisfying my social deduction love).